Louis Riel: Open rebellion

-The Provisional Government of Saskatchewan was declared at Batoche on 19 March, with Riel as the political and spiritual leader and with Dumont assuming responsibility for military affairs.
+The Provisional Government of Saskatchewan was declared at Batoche on 19 March.
+Riel was the political and spiritual leader and Dumont assumed responsibility for military affairs.
 Riel formed a council called the Exovedate (a neologism meaning "those who picked from the flock").
 On 21 March, Riel's emissaries demanded that Crozier surrender Fort Carlton.
 Scouting near Duck Lake on 26 March, a force led by Gabriel Dumont unexpectedly chanced upon a party from Fort Carlton.
 In the ensuing Battle of Duck Lake, the police were routed and the North-West Rebellion was begun in earnest.

 The near-completion of the Canadian Pacific Railway allowed troops from eastern Canada to quickly arrive in the territory.
-Knowing that he could not defeat the Canadians in direct confrontation, Dumont had hoped to force the Canadians to negotiate by engaging in a long-drawn out campaign of guerrilla warfare; Dumont realized a modest success along these lines at the Battle of Fish Creek on 24 April 1885.
+Knowing that he could not defeat the Canadians in direct confrontation, Dumont had hoped to force the Canadians to negotiate by engaging in a sustained campaign of guerrilla warfare; Dumont realized a modest success along these lines at the Battle of Fish Creek on 24 April 1885.

 Riel, however, insisted on concentrating forces at Batoche to defend his "city of God".
 The outcome of the ensuing Battle of Batoche which took place from 9 to 12 May was never in doubt, and on 15 May a disheveled Riel surrendered to Canadian forces.
-Although Big Bear's forces managed to hold out until the Battle of Loon Lake on 3 June, the rebellion was a dismal failure for Indigenous communities.
+Although Big Bear's forces managed to hold out until the Battle of Loon Lake on 3 June, the Rebellion was a dismal failure for Indigenous communities.